VirtusLab/scala-cli/website/docs/guides/ide.md

 :::

-Scala CLI currently integrates with a build server using the [BSP protocol](https://build-server-protocol.github.io/).
+Scala CLI currently integrates a build server using the [BSP protocol](https://build-server-protocol.github.io/).
-At this moment Scala CLI is not automatically detected, so we need to use [Build Server Discovery](https://build-server-protocol.github.io/docs/server-discovery.html) from BSP protocol to generate a connection details file (`.bsp/scala-cli.json`).
+At this moment Scala CLI is not automatically detected by IDEs, so we need to use [Build Server Discovery](https://build-server-protocol.github.io/docs/server-discovery.html) from BSP protocol to generate a connection details file (`.bsp/scala-cli.json`).

 :::note
 If none of these commands were run: